 Stem diameter showed highly significant and positive correlation with leaf area at flowering and vacant inner diameter.
-This finding is an accordance with those reported by Ayysamy et al. (1977).
-While stem diameter had significant positive association with number of leaves. number of seeds per capitula and number of per filled seed capitula.
-Rostova and (1984) found Anashchenko also similar correlation of stem diameter with number of seeds and number of filled seeds per capitula; Sheriff et al. (1986) for number of leaves and number of seeds per capitulum.
+This finding was in accordance with those reported by Ayysamy et al. (1977).
+While stem diameter had significant positive association with number of leaves, number of seeds per capitula and number of filled seed per capitula.
+Rostova and Anashchenko (1984) also found similar correlation of stem diameter with number of seeds and number of filled seeds per capitula; Sheriff et al. (1986) for number of leaves and number of seeds per capitulum.
 Number of leaves were highly significantly and positively associated with plant height and significantly associated with leaf area at flowering.
 All these associations confirmed the results obtained by Lawrence and Shaik (1993), indicating number of leaves might also be a reliable source for selection.

 Plant height showed significant and positive correlations with vacant inner diameter, head diameter, number of seeds per capitula and number of filled seeds per capitula.
-Similar results were also reported correlation for plant height with head diameter and number of seeds per capitula by Patil et al. (1996) and Lawrence and Shaik (1993).
-Alba and Greco (1979) for number of seeds per capitula.
-Therefore, the undesirable association of maturity and plant height with yield calls for a compromise between selection for high yield, dwarfness and earliness.
+Similar results were also reported correlation for plant height with head diameter and number of seeds per capitula by Patil et al. (1996) and Lawrence and Shaik (1993) and Alba and Greco (1979) for number of seeds per capitula.
+Therefore, the undesirable association of maturity and plant height with yield suggested a compromise between selection for high yield, dwarfness and earliness.